masteringmodernpayments/book/callbacks.md

 Customers, especially business customers, appreciate getting a PDF receipt along with the email.
 You make their lives measurably easier by including a file that they can just attach to their expense report, rather than having to go through a convoluted dance to convert your email into something they can use.

-There is a paid product named [PrinceXML][] that makes excellent PDFs but it is very expensive and not very usable on cloud platforms like Heroku.
-[DocRaptor][] is a paid service that has licensed PrinceXML and provides a nice API.
-However, the easiest and cheapest way to generate PDFs that I know of is to use an open-source service that I created named [Docverter][].
+There is a paid product named [PrinceXML][callbacks-PrinceXML] that makes excellent PDFs but it is very expensive and not very usable on cloud platforms like Heroku.
+[DocRaptor][callbacks-DocRaptor] is a paid service that has licensed PrinceXML and provides a nice API.
+However, the easiest and cheapest way to generate PDFs that I know of is to use an open-source service that I created named [Docverter][callbacks-Docverter].
 All you have to do is generate some HTML and pass it to Docverter's API which then returns a PDF:

 In `Gemfile`: